-Operating a Nest thermostat is one of the easiest ways to improve the daily schedule of your heating and cooling.
-This smart thermostat can be taught your preferences and automatically make improvements.
-But as you might expect, it won’t work well or at all if you see an error code on the display.
-The precise error code supplies useful information about the source of the problem, something a professional technician can use to present solutions that much quicker.
+Installing a Nest thermostat is one of the best ways to perfect the everyday schedule of your heating and cooling.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you may expect, it won’t work well or at all if you see an error code on the display.
+The exact error code supplies useful information about the underlying problem, something a professional technician can use to offer solutions that much faster.

-Here are seven of the most common error codes you could encounter on your Nest thermostat.
-We’ll walk you through the basics of each error code on top of how you might solve it and the projected cost to do so.
-Remember that while the price will ultimately be dependent on the exact Nest model, you can count on paying between $75-$200 for repairs.
-This should include travel and labor costs along with any specific parts required to wrap up repairs.
+Let’s consider seven of the most likely error codes you may find on your Nest thermostat.
+We’ll walk you through the basics of each error code on top of how you could solve it and the projected cost to do so.
+Keep in mind that while the costs will ultimately hinge on the precise Nest model, you can count on paying about $75-$200 for repairs.
+This should include travel and labor costs as well as any specific hardware necessary to finish repairs.

 e298 – Critical

 This critical error code is limited to newer models of the Nest thermostat and shows up when the power is detached from the system.
 Since this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on display until the problem is dealt with.
+The error message will continue to be displayed until the problem is fixed.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have occurred further along in your home’s electrical system.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring could have disconnected or become damaged, or a disconnection might have happened further along in your home’s electrical system.
 This could be the circuit breaker, fuse box or system switch.
-A certified technician can examine electrical connections and wiring until they locate the root of the problem.
+A trained technician should examine electrical connections and wiring until they find the root of the problem.

 e294 – Critical

 Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not just a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to ensure it’s not merely a software error.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and start looking at connectors.

-They’ll detach the power and slowly inspect each wire, seeing to it that they are fully attached into the connector with the proper amount of bare copper.
-When they find the damaged connector, it can be exchanged for a new one.
+They’ll shut off the power and gradually look at each wire, making sure they are fully attached into the connector with the proper amount of uncovered copper.
+Once they locate the malfunctioning connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is particularly hot.
-The HVAC system can shut down and stop delivering power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will eventually turn off.
-In the event the breakers are on, you can search a few other places before calling a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can fail and stop giving power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will finally turn off.
+Assuming the breakers are on, you can check a few other places before calling a professional technician.

-Because this error can drain your thermostat’s battery, the first step may be restoring enough power to figure out if this specific error code is what you’re dealing with.
-You can separate the thermostat from its base and deliver power with a USB cable.
-Assuming it presents error code 195, you can continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to detect anything wrong with these components, it will likely be best to call a pro.
+Since this error can deplete your thermostat’s battery, the first step may be providing enough power to figure out if this specific error code is what you’re working with.
+You can disconnect the thermostat from its base and supply power with a USB cable.
+In the event it presents error code 195, you may continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t detect anything wrong with these components, it will probably be best to call a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
-This can stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
-A technician should cautiously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than necessary.
+This will sometimes stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
+The technician will carefully examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

-Even though this error code isn’t critical, it may still keep you from using the Nest thermostat how you prefer to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving sufficient power.
-You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Although this error code isn’t critical, it can still prevent you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving adequate power.
+You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-During installation of a Nest Power Connector, you might notice error code E297 show up.
+With installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
 This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excessive power is being delivered through the Nest’s wiring, it could damage internal components and can even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to switch the power off straightaway.
-You can then get in touch with a professional technician with the necessary experience identifying and solving electrical malfunctions.
+Like error code e103, e104 is a critical error stemming from an overcurrent.
+If too much power is sent using the Nest’s wiring, it may damage internal components and could even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to turn the power off straightaway.
+You can then contact a professional technician with the necessary experience diagnosing and solving electrical damage.

 e73 – Critical